 New Programme Accreditation

-Faculties/Schools should submit EOIs for new programmes to the Academic Development Committee (ADC) for approval in its first meeting of every academic year.
+Faculties/Schools should submit EOIs for new programmes to the Academic Development Committee (ADC) for approval in the first semester of the academic year.
 The Task Force established by ADC is responsible for initial review and prioritisation of the proposed programmes.

 Once the ADC’s approval is sought, Faculties/Schools would need to submit the planning proposals for the respective new programmes for subsequent consideration and approval of the ADC.

-For new academic programmes to be launched in a designated academic year, the required planning approval should be sought from the ADC as early as possible but no later than the end of December of the previous academic year to safeguard the due completion of programme accreditation and other required approval procedures for programme implementation.
+For new academic programmes to be launched in a designated academic year, the required planning approval should be sought from the ADC about 18 months before the formal launch to safeguard the due completion of programme accreditation and other required approval procedures for programme implementation.

 Upon approval of the ADC to the EOIs, the respective Programme Planning Teams (PPTs) will need to submit a planning proposal (which is normally not more than ten pages) to the ADC for approval.
 Prior to submission to the ADC, the planning proposal has to be endorsed by the Faculty Board^.
 For self-financed programmes, a budget proposal should also be submitted to the Finance Office for budget review prior to submission to the ADC along with the planning proposal.
 The planning proposal should include the following: